Question: What do you think of Crest White Strips? Do they really work? Is the bleaching ingredient bad for your health?

 How Crest White Strips Work

 Whitening strips are small pieces of a flexible plastic called polyethylene.
-Each flexible strip is coated in a whitening gel that contains hydrogen peroxide or carbamide peroxide.
+Each flexible strip is coated with a whitening gel that contains hydrogen peroxide or carbamide peroxide.

 Problems with White Strips

-Tooth damage: When a dentist isn’t there to monitor whitening treatment, I get a little nervous.
-It is possible to overdo it and damage your teeth.
-Teeth aren’t like hair and nails that you can color.
-When teeth lose their function, all hell can start to break lose.
-Making mistakes with strips could cause you shooting tooth pain or make you sensitive to your favorite foods.
+Making mistakes with whitening strips could cause you shooting tooth pain or make you sensitive to your favorite foods.
 See your dentist every six months for regular check-ups.
 Make sure you don’t have any cavities or gum disease before you start using strips.

 Have you used whitening strips?
 I’d love to hear from you in the comments.
 What was your experience?
 What advice would you share with others?